Avi Weiss: In the United States

 Weiss was an official emissary of former New York Governor Mario Cuomo and former New York Mayor Rudolph Giuliani.

 Weiss has served as personal rabbi to Jonathan Pollard, an American who spied for Israel sentenced to life in prison in 1987.
-In 1992 Weiss was one of the signators to a full-page ad in The New York Times calling for the release of Pollard.
+In 1992 Weiss was one of the signers of a full-page ad in The New York Times calling for the release of Pollard.

 In 1989 Weiss conducted a "freedom Seder" in front of the prison where Pollard was incarcerated.

 At a speech at New York City Hall in 2001 Weiss criticized President George W. Bush for not making a clearer distinction between Arab acts of terrorism and Israeli acts of self-defense.
 "The trap that he's falling into is that he's drawn a moral equivalency between cold-blooded murder and acts of self-defense," Weiss said.

-In April 2002 Weiss organized a pro-Israel rally on the National Mall in Washington, D.C. and a boycott of several large newspapers perceived as having an anti-Israeli bias.
+In April 2002 Weiss organized a pro-Israel rally on the National Mall in Washington, D.C., and a boycott of several large newspapers perceived as having an anti-Israeli bias.

 In 2006 Weiss organized a protest in front of Syria's UN mission to denounce a Hezbollah offensive in the Middle East.

 In September 2011, Weiss was arrested in front of the U.N. building in New York while protesting the Palestinian statehood bid.

 In a July 15, 2015, Haaretz opinion piece, Weiss applauded the U.S. Supreme Court decision legalizing same-sex marriage, which he saw as a part of maintaining the separation of church and state and protecting his right to refuse to perform gay weddings.
 He stated that he would not participate in same-sex weddings, because doing so would run contrary to his religious commitments, but that he had met countless gay individuals and couples, some of whom were members of his synagogue, who lived loving, exemplary lives.
 "If I welcome with open arms those who do not observe Sabbath, Kashrut or family purity laws, I must welcome, even more so, homosexual Jews, as they are born with their orientation."